Unlisted investments in infrastructure for renewable energy

-- For joint venture assets, we shall review and approve business plans, budgets, the signing or renewal of major off-take agreements, significant works and capital expenditure including sustainability initiatives, and other material matters for each asset.
-This shall ensure influence over major decisions reflecting our ownership interest and alignment of strategy and expectations in the management and operation of the investments.
+- For joint venture assets, the Fund shall review and approve business plans, budgets, the signing or renewal of major off-take agreements, significant works and capital expenditure including sustainability initiatives, and other material matters for each asset.
+This shall ensure appropriate influence over major decisions reflecting our ownership interest and alignment of strategy and expectations in the management and operation of the investments.

 - Funds regularly have a number of investors and the relative ownership stake is less significant than for joint ventures.
 As such, the governance rights for investors will be more limited.
-Transparency requirements as set out in the GPFG Management Regulation shall be met.
-Mechanisms to avoid ownership in issuers excluded from GPFG investment universe must be in place.
+Transparency requirements as set out in the Fund Management Regulation shall be met.
+Mechanisms to avoid ownership in issuers excluded from Fund investment universe must be in place.

-- We shall communicate our sustainability expectations to partners and asset managers, and hold a dialogue with them to discuss major sustainability plans and initiatives affecting our investments.
+- The Fund shall communicate sustainability expectations to partners and asset managers, and maintain a dialogue with them to discuss major sustainability plans and initiatives affecting the investments.

 Asset management performed by joint venture partner

-- We shall seek to partner with well-known, and respected investors, with long-term capital to deploy and a long-term investment horizon, whose interests are aligned with those of the fund.
+- The Fund shall seek to partner with well-known, and respected investors, with long-term capital to deploy and a long-term investment horizon, whose interests are aligned with those of the Fund.

-- We shall select partners with a good knowledge of the markets where we invest whose experience makes them well suited to manage the assets on behalf of the partnership.
+- The Fund shall select partners with good knowledge of the markets where we invest whose experience makes them well suited to manage the assets on behalf of the partnership.

 External asset management